greenboxal/doggohub/doc/university/glossary/README.md

 ### Plus Subscription

-GitLab Premium EE [subscription](https://about.gitlab.com/pricing/) that includes training and dedicated Account Management and Service Engineer and complete support package.
+DoggoHub Premium EE [subscription](https://about.doggohub.com/pricing/) that includes training and dedicated Account Management and Service Engineer and complete support package.

 ### PostgreSQL

 An [object-relational](https://en.wikipedia.org/wiki/PostgreSQL) database.
-Touted as the most advanced open source database, it is one of two database management systems [supported by](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/doc/settings/database.md) GitLab, the other being MySQL.
+Touted as the most advanced open source database, it is one of two database management systems [supported by](https://doggohub.com/doggohub-org/omnibus-doggohub/blob/master/doc/settings/database.md) DoggoHub, the other being MySQL.

 ### Protected Branches

-A [feature](https://docs.gitlab.com/ce/user/project/protected_branches.html) that protects branches from unauthorized pushes, force pushing or deletion.
+A [feature](https://docs.doggohub.com/ce/user/project/protected_branches.html) that protects branches from unauthorized pushes, force pushing or deletion.

 ### Pull